 The earliest well-known application of Hydroponic plant cultivation was in the early 1940s when Hydroponic was used on the Wake Island, a soilless island in the Pacific Ocean.
 This island was used as a refueling stop for Pan American Airlines.
 The lack of soil meant that it's impossible to grow with the cultural method and it was incredibly expensive to airlift fresh vegetables.
 Hydroponics solved the issues excitingly well and provided fresh vegetable for the whole troops on this distant island.

 After World War II, Hydroponic cultivation was still used widely by the military.
 The U.S. army planted a 22 ha at Chofu, Japan.

 In the 1950s, the soilless method of Hydroponics expanded to a variety of countries including England, France, Italy, Spain, Sweden, the USSR, and Israel.

 With the distinct advantages of Hydroponics such as higher growth rate, space saver, water efficiency and better control of pests & disease, it's no wonder that Hydroponics has been applied widely around the world.

 It has become an indispensable part for any greenhouse growers.

 Virtually any greenhouse farms use some sorts of Hydroponics for their trees & food productions.

 According to the International Greenhouse Vegetable Production - Statistics (2017 Edition), the total commercial production area of greenhouse vegetables was estimated at 489,214 hectares (1,208,874 acres)

-It estimates that most countries in the world have built vegetable greenhouse, in which the largest one being the developing countries, namely the USA, Canada, Netherland and Australia
+It estimates that most countries in the world have built vegetable greenhouses, of which the largest one being the developing countries, namely the USA, Canada, Netherland, and Australia

 Recently, in New Jersey in the USA, a largest hydroponic farm is being built.
 They are to bring 2 million pounds of fresh, leafy lettuce per year.